 Prior to joining the faculty at Coastal, I taught at the University of Washington, Saint Anselm College, and Seattle University.
 I previously worked as a military analyst for the National Bureau of Asian Research in Seattle, WA, served as an officer in the US Army Reserve, and briefly taught high school in Williamsburg, Virginia.

 I have a Ph.D. in Political Science from the University of Washington (fields: International Relations, Comparative Politics, and Theory), MAs in political science from UW and the University of Iowa, a MA Ed (Social Studies) from the College of William and Mary, and a BA in History from the College of William and Mary.
 In 1999-2000, I was a Ford Foundation Crossing Borders Fellow at the University of Iowa, an interdisciplinary fellowship that promoted connections across the social sciences and humanities.

-My research and teaching interests include international relations theory, state formation and sovereignty, security studies, revolutions, political culture, and social theory (broadly conceived).
+My research and teaching interests include international security, intelligence analysis, strategy, military doctrine, revolutions and state failure, and social theory (broadly conceived).
 I have published in International Political Sociology, the International Studies Compendium, and Totalitarian Movements and Political Religions, as well as several book chapters.
-With Brent J. Steele, I am the editor of Theory and Application of the “Generation” in International Relations and Politics (Palgrave, 2012).
-Most recently, I have received offers to revise and resubmit articles at Terrorism and Political Violence and Armed Forces and Society.
+I am the editor (with Brent J. Steele) of Theory and Application of the “Generation” in International Relations and Politics (Palgrave, 2012).